Relapse Prevention Hotline

 Relapse triggers are both external and internal.
 Recognizing yours is one of the most powerful tools in prevention.

-Stress.
 Anxiety and tension are among the most common triggers.
-For many people with substance use disorders, using was how they managed stress — so when it spikes in recovery, the pull toward old coping mechanisms can be strong.
+For many people with substance use disorders, using was how they managed stress.
+When it spikes in recovery, the pull toward old coping mechanisms can be strong.
 Drugs and alcohol provide temporary relief, but once the high fades, the stress returns, often feeling more intense than before.
-Physical exercise, meditation, and deep breathing are more effective long-term alternatives.
+Physical exercise, meditation and deep breathing can offer healthier long-term ways to manage stress.

-Glamorizing past use.
-An early warning sign of impending relapse is when memories of using start to feel good — when you find yourself thinking about the fun or relief without remembering the damage.
-This romanticization of the past can quietly erode your commitment to sobriety.
-If you notice it happening, reach out to a sponsor, counselor, or trusted person in recovery before the thinking progresses to action.
+An early warning sign of impending relapse is when memories of using start to feel good, when you find yourself thinking about the fun or relief without remembering the damage.
+This romanticization of the past can weaken your commitment to sobriety.
+If you notice it happening, reach out to a sponsor, counselor or trusted person in recovery before those thoughts turn into action.

-Peer pressure and familiar environments.
 Running into old friends you used with, or returning to places associated with use, can trigger powerful cravings even if no one is pressuring you.
 The desire to fit in or recapture familiar feelings can be enough.
-This is why addiction counselors often recommend a change of environment, and why sober living communities can provide valuable breathing room in early recovery.
+This is why addiction counselors often recommend a change of environment.
+Sober living communities can also provide valuable breathing room in early recovery.

-Overconfidence.
-As life stabilizes, it’s common to start feeling like the hard part is over — like you no longer need your relapse prevention plan or support network.
+As life stabilizes, it’s common to start feeling like the hard part is over and you no longer need your relapse prevention plan or support network.
 This complacency is a genuine risk.
 Addiction is a chronic condition, and the idea that you can have “just one” is one of the most dangerous beliefs in recovery.

 Warning Signs of Relapse

 Relapse rarely happens without warning.
-Signs to watch for — in yourself or a loved one — include:
+Signs to watch for include:

-• Romanticizing past drug or alcohol use while minimizing the consequences
+• Romanticizing past drug or alcohol use.
+Minimizing the consequences

-• Seeking isolation and pulling away from people who care about you
+• Seeking isolation.
+Pulling away from people who care about you

 Habits That Help Prevent Relapse

-Remember HALT.
-When cravings hit or you feel off-balance, check whether you’re Hungry, Angry, Lonely, or Tired.
-These four states are among the most common relapse triggers and are often addressed with basic self-care.
+When cravings hit or you feel off-balance, check whether you’re hungry, angry, lonely or tired.
+These four states are among the most common relapse triggers, and basic self-care can often help.

-Stay active.
-Exercise releases endorphins, improves mood, and gives structure to time that might otherwise become a vulnerability.
-Walking, cycling, yoga, swimming — choose whatever you’ll actually do.
+Exercise releases endorphins, improves mood and gives structure to time that might otherwise become a vulnerability.
+Walking, cycling, yoga or swimming can all help.
+Choose whatever you’ll actually do.

-Fill your time with purpose.
-Early recovery comes with a lot of unstructured time.
-New hobbies, reconnecting with people you’d distanced yourself from, and community involvement all reduce the window for cravings to take hold.
+Early recovery can come with a lot of unstructured time.
+New hobbies, reconnecting with people you’d distanced yourself from and community involvement can all leave less room for cravings to take hold.

-Keep a journal.
 Tracking your moods and identifying patterns in what triggers cravings can give you insight that’s hard to see in the moment.
-It also creates a record of your progress — a reminder of how far you’ve come when things get hard.
+It also creates a record of your progress and reminds you how far you’ve come when things get hard.

 What to Expect When You Call

-Calling a relapse prevention hotline is confidential and anonymous — you don’t need to share your name or any identifying information.
-When you call, a counselor or advisor will ask a few questions to understand your situation and then work with you on an immediate plan.
-They can help you get through a craving in the moment, talk through what’s been leading up to it, and connect you with community resources if you need more support.
+Calling a relapse prevention hotline is confidential and anonymous.
+You don’t need to share your name or any identifying information.
+When you call, you’ll be asked a few questions to understand your situation, and you’ll get help building an immediate plan.
+The call can help you get through a craving in the moment, talk through what’s been leading up to it and connect you with community resources if you need more support.

 You’re not obligated to enter a new treatment program by calling.
 If all you need is to talk through a craving, that’s all you’ll get.
 If you want information about inpatient or outpatient options, that’s available too.
 You set the terms.

-If you’re calling about a loved one rather than yourself, hotline advisors can also help you understand how to approach the situation — what to say, what resources exist, and how to support someone toward getting help without pushing them away.
+If you’re calling about a loved one rather than yourself, the call can also help you understand how to approach the situation — what to say, what resources exist and how to support someone toward getting help without pushing them away.

 About Our Content Standards